Japan at the 2026 Winter Olympics: Figure skating

-In the 2025 World Figure Skating Championships in Boston, the United States, Japan secured three quota in each of the men's singles, three quota in each of the women's singles, and one quota in each of the pair skating.
-Japan earned one quota in pairs at the ISU Skate to Milano Figure Skating Qualifier 2025 in Beijing, China.
+In the 2025 World Figure Skating Championships in Boston, the United States, Japan secured three quota in men's singles, three quota in women's singles, and one quota in pair skating.
+Japan earned an additional quota in pairs at the ISU Skate to Milano Figure Skating Qualifier 2025 in Beijing, China.
+Furthermore, Japan qualified to the team event.
+As Japan had no ice dance quota, they were able to send a pair of ice dancers to compete specifically in the team event.